 Step 4: Toss Everything.
 I’ve already explained how I can’t keep a regular trash can anymore because it just doesn’t provide enough space since I can’t toss anything unless it’s been definitely liquidated (i.e. money orders have been deposited, checks cashed, etc.).
 I do the same thing with my merchant gift cards.
 I keep the cards and their packaging in a box until the sale has been completely cleared.
 Once it has, I toss out the boxes and delete all emails associated with these purchases.

 Step 5: Pay off Credit Cards.
 This is the most important step.
-If you’re not paying off credit cards on time, you may as well not bother because the interest you’re paying is completely negating any rewards you’re gaining.
-It’s not enough to pay off cards by the due date.
+If you’re not paying off credit cards on time, the interest you’re paying is completely negating any rewards you’re earning.
 If you’re churning gift cards in large numbers, you should pay off your cards before the statement closing date to keep your card utilization rate low.
 I keep these simple tables with the following information to ensure all of this is done in a timely manner:

 - $5,000 in August

 That’s my fairly simple system for keeping track of gift cards from purchase through liquidation.
-I guess I could take it a step further and write down each card number, but that would be way too time consuming and my goal is to be as efficient as possible.
+I guess I could take it a step further and write down each card number, but that would be way too time- consuming.
+My goal is to be as efficient as possible.

 If you have any tips of your own, please share them in the comment section.